 The Spokane Public Library is a department of the City of Spokane.
 Each year, the City allocates a portion of the general fund to the Library Board of Trustees, a group of five citizen volunteers who oversee the administration of the Library (see bios below).
 The Board has charged responsibility for library administration to the Library Director.

 Board of Trustees meetings are held monthly and are open to the public.
 Meetings are generally scheduled for 4:30 p.m. on the third Tuesday of the month, but they are subject to change.
+Please note, there will be no board meeting in July.
 Please check this page for the correct date and location of the next Board meeting.

 Regular Board Meeting

 Meeting agendas are generally available a couple of days prior to the meeting and will be posted.
 Copies of the agenda will also be available at the meeting.

 Meeting minutes are available here.
 Please note that minutes are not approved until the following board meeting and are not posted until approved.
 For minutes prior to 2008, contact the Library's business office at 444-5416.

 Andrew Chanse or email@example.com

 Janice Marich, Chair